JTFouquier/q2-ghost-tree/QIIME2_community_tutorial.md

 # *q2-ghost-tree* is a plugin for creating hybrid trees within the QIIME 2 environment.

 *ghost-tree* is a bioinformatics tool that combines sequence data from two genetic marker databases into one hybrid phylogenetic tree that can be used for diversity analyses.
 One database is used as a "foundation tree" because it better describes genetic relationships across all phyla, and the other database (the "extensions" or tips of the tree) provides finer taxonomic resolution.

-The most popular application of this method is for fungal microbiome analysis using ITS sequences which provide great species identification, but make poor quality multiple sequence aligments and subsequently poor phylogenetic trees.
+The most popular application of this method is for fungal microbiome analysis using ITS sequences which provide great species identification, but make poor quality multiple sequence aligments (MSAs) and subsequently poor phylogenetic trees.

 Here is an example of results you can achieve with ghost-tree:

 ![](https://github.com/JTFouquier/q2-ghost-tree/blob/master/images/Picture1.png)

 Fig 1.
-Saliva (blue) and restroom (red) ITS sequences compared using binary jaccard, unweighted UniFrac with Muscle aligned ITS sequences, and unweighted UniFrac with a *ghost-tree* tree.
+Saliva (blue) and restroom (red) ITS sequences compared using

-*If you are doing 16S microbiome analysis or analysis using a marker-gene region that makes good quality trees, then you likely do not need to proceed with this tutorial.*
+A) binary jaccard, B) unweighted UniFrac with Muscle aligned ITS sequences, and C) unweighted UniFrac with a *ghost-tree* tree.

 ## You can use ghost-tree in **two** ways: